Types of bad credit business loans

 Microloans

-Microloans are small business loan amounts of $500 to $50,000.
+Microloans are loans offered in small business loan amounts, such as $500 to $150,000.
 These loans are often provided and managed by local non-profit community development organizations and backed by the Small Business Administration (SBA).
-Some online lenders also offer microloans.
+Some online lenders and banks also offer microloan programs designed for underserved communities.

 The requirements to qualify for a microloan are often far more flexible than traditional loans.
-Many microloan lenders accept bad credit borrowers, making them a good fit for businesses just starting and any that may need help to qualify for traditional financing.
+Many microloan lenders accept bad credit scores as low as 500, making them a good fit for businesses just starting and any that may need help to qualify for traditional financing.
 The repayment terms for these loans typically range from six months to as long as six years.

 Equipment financing